Metformin works by reducing the amount of sugar your liver releases into the blood and by helping your body respond better to insulin.

-Although a diabetes doctor may prescribe glucagon-like peptide-1 receptor agonists (GLP-1 RAs) or sodium-glucose cotransporter-2 inhibitors (SGLT2is), to a range of different people with type 2 diabetes for a range of reasons, these medicines may be particularly suited to people with cardiovascular disease, heart failure or chronic kidney.
-This next section tells you why.
+Although a diabetes doctor might prescribe one of these medicines to a range of different type 2 diabetes patients for a range of reasons, they may be particularly suited to people with cardiovascular disease, heart failure or chronic kidney disease and are discussed in the next section.

 Taking cardiovascular disease, heart failure and chronic kidney disease into account

 If you have read this blog post, you will know of the connection between type 2 diabetes and cardiovascular disease, which includes heart attacks and stroke (read more here).
 Preventing cardiovascular disease should therefore be a priority when considering with your doctor how to manage your type 2 diabetes.
 If you are at high risk of, or have already been diagnosed with cardiovascular disease, kidney disease and heart failure, a doctor might decide to add another medicine to metformin early on.
 This decision can be made even if metformin is working well to control your blood sugar levels.

 A large study suggests that almost 1/3 of people with type 2 diabetes have cardiovascular disease.

 Treatment with a medication from either the GLP-1 RA class or the SLGT2i class can reduce cardiovascular risk in suitable patients.
 For some people whose blood sugar levels remain high, it is possible to combine both classes of medication.

 GLP-1 RAs can be given by a once-daily or once-weekly injection, under the skin or orally, depending on the medicine.